-A bidding test is a quick and accurate A/B test that will help you decide if using in-app bidding is the right monetization strategy for your business.
-The bidding test enables publishers to compare the performance of a traditional waterfall (A) vs. a hybrid waterfall that includes in-app bidding + traditional instances (B).
+A bidding test is a quick A/B test that will help you decide if using in-app bidding is the right monetization strategy for your app business.
+The bidding test enables publishers to compare the performance of a traditional waterfall (A) vs. a hybrid waterfall that includes in-app bidding and traditional instances (B).

-Once activated, the Bidding Test will divide the traffic equally between groups A and B, comparing a traditional vs. bidding hybrid waterfall.
+Once activated, the bidding test will divide traffic equally between groups A and B —comparing a traditional vs. bidding hybrid waterfall.

 - Move all instances to Tier 2 (unless you’re running a deal)